waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

   redirect to('/links')
 end
 ```
+You might want to spend some time understanding exactly what's going on in this action.
+There are some common patterns presented here.

 Our tests still fail.
-This is a good opportunity to go through a debugging process.
-What step have we missed?
+This is a good opportunity to go through a debugging process and also to consider whether to refactor our tests.

-* Debug to the point of getting the following error:
+* See if you can reach the point of getting the following error:

 ```
-1) User adds a link with a tag
-    Failure/Error: expect(link.tags).to include('education')
-      expected [#<Tag @id=2 @text="education">] to include "education"
+1) Adding tags I can add a single tag to a new link Failure/Error: expect(link.tags).to include('education') expected [#<Tag @id=2 @text="education">] to include "education"
       Diff: